borrachaprogrammer/borrachaprogrammer/README.md

 Here are some ideas to get you started:

-  👨🏽‍💻 I am currently studying Computer Engineering I am currently learning JavaScript 🤔 Ask me about anything, I'm happy to help;
+  👨🏽‍💻 I am currently studying Computer Engineering I am currently learning JavaScript <br />
+  🤔 Ask me about anything, I'm happy to help;
   📝 mailbox Send an email to Matheus_gonzaga77@hotmail.com to contact me.